pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_3_Lineage_review.md

 Use the "Go to asset's technical data lineage" link to drill down.
 If you click the link directly, technical lineage will be opened in the same window.
 If you want to compare the 2 representations, you may like to keep both windows, so click on the box with arrow sign left from the link name ![alt text](/Data%20Lineage/images/lineage_review-15.png)

 > [!TIP]
 > Another option can be to use the "Go to asset source" link right below this one.
-This will bring you directly to the DataStage flow design canvas in the Project where flow resids, if you have corresponding privileges setup for your user.
+This will bring you directly to the DataStage flow design canvas in the Project where flow resides, if you have corresponding privileges setup for your user.

 ## 6.2 Technical lineage representation of the same pipeline